devsuoa/workshop-three-2019/README.md

 # Pre-requisites

+Hi all,

-Hi all, we've added a few things to this repository (since last workshop) to make the workshop this Friday run a bit smoother.
+This workshop continues where we left off since workshop two.
+We've also added a few things to this repository to make the session run a bit smoother.

 You may notice theres a few extra package dependencies, screens and a new component that we have added.

-To make sure everything is set up and ready to go for Friday, please follow these steps:
+To make sure everything is set up and ready to go for Friday, please follow these steps (regardless of whether you attended last time or not):
 * Clone this repository using `git clone https://github.com/devsuoa/workshop-three.git`
 * `cd` into the 'workshop-three' folder
 * Run `yarn` or `npm install` depending on what package manager you are using